-(Part 11 of 29 in Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 11 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 A key point from the following podcast is the idea that resilience is not a “broad” skill, but rather something that you develop in a particular aspect of your life.
 Being resilient in social circumstances is not directly related to being resilient in a violent (eg, combat) circumstance.
 So that’s something to keep in mind: In Parkour, we’re practicing and developing our resilience in the context of MOVING, and moving is something we do every day.